kaif1808/tuteasy/prd/1-tutor-profile-management-prd.md

 - I want to upload my credentials so that parents trust my qualifications
 - I want to set different rates for different subjects so that I can price appropriately
 - I want to track how many people view my profile so that I can optimize it
+- I want to specify which qualification levels I teach (GCSE/IGCSE, A-Level, IB) so students can find the right level of support

 ### As a Student/Parent
 - I want to see verified tutor credentials so that I can trust their qualifications
 - I want to view tutor introduction videos so that I can get a sense of their teaching style
 - I want to see transparent pricing so that I can budget appropriately
+- I want to filter tutors by qualification level (GCSE/IGCSE, A-Level, IB) so I can find appropriate help for my child's curriculum

 ### As an Agency Administrator
 - I want to verify tutor credentials efficiently so that we maintain quality standards